metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Optional:

-- `from_cidr` (List of String) FromCIDR is a list of IP blocks which the endpoint subject to the rule is allowed to receive connections from.
-Only connections which do *not* originate from the cluster or from the local host are subject to CIDR rules.
-In order to allow in-cluster connectivity, use the FromEndpoints field.
-This will match on the source IP address of incoming connections.
-Adding  a prefix into FromCIDR or into FromCIDRSet with no ExcludeCIDRs is  equivalent.
-Overlaps are allowed between FromCIDR and FromCIDRSet.
-Example: Any endpoint with the label 'app=my-legacy-pet' is allowed to receive connections from 10.3.9.1
+- `from_cidr` (List of String) FromCIDR is a list of IP blocks which the endpoint subject to therule is allowed to receive connections from.
+Only connections whichdo *not* originate from the cluster or from the local host are subjectto CIDR rules.
+In order to allow in-cluster connectivity, use theFromEndpoints field.
+This will match on the source IP address ofincoming connections.
+Adding  a prefix into FromCIDR or intoFromCIDRSet with no ExcludeCIDRs is  equivalent.
+Overlaps areallowed between FromCIDR and FromCIDRSet.Example:Any endpoint with the label 'app=my-legacy-pet' is allowed to receiveconnections from 10.3.9.1
-- `from_cidr_set` (Attributes List) FromCIDRSet is a list of IP blocks which the endpoint subject to the rule is allowed to receive connections from in addition to FromEndpoints, along with a list of subnets contained within their corresponding IP block from which traffic should not be allowed.
-This will match on the source IP address of incoming connections.
-Adding a prefix into FromCIDR or into FromCIDRSet with no ExcludeCIDRs is equivalent.
-Overlaps are allowed between FromCIDR and FromCIDRSet.
-Example: Any endpoint with the label 'app=my-legacy-pet' is allowed to receive connections from 10.0.0.0/8 except from IPs in subnet 10.96.0.0/12. (see [below for nested schema](#nestedatt--spec--ingress_deny--from_cidr_set))
+- `from_cidr_set` (Attributes List) FromCIDRSet is a list of IP blocks which the endpoint subject to therule is allowed to receive connections from in addition to FromEndpoints,along with a list of subnets contained within their corresponding IP blockfrom which traffic should not be allowed.This will match on the source IP address of incoming connections.
+Addinga prefix into FromCIDR or into FromCIDRSet with no ExcludeCIDRs isequivalent.
+Overlaps are allowed between FromCIDR and FromCIDRSet.Example:Any endpoint with the label 'app=my-legacy-pet' is allowed to receiveconnections from 10.0.0.0/8 except from IPs in subnet 10.96.0.0/12. (see [below for nested schema](#nestedatt--spec--ingress_deny--from_cidr_set))
-- `from_endpoints` (Attributes List) FromEndpoints is a list of endpoints identified by an EndpointSelector which are allowed to communicate with the endpoint subject to the rule.
-Example: Any endpoint with the label 'role=backend' can be consumed by any endpoint carrying the label 'role=frontend'. (see [below for nested schema](#nestedatt--spec--ingress_deny--from_endpoints))
+- `from_endpoints` (Attributes List) FromEndpoints is a list of endpoints identified by anEndpointSelector which are allowed to communicate with the endpointsubject to the rule.Example:Any endpoint with the label 'role=backend' can be consumed by anyendpoint carrying the label 'role=frontend'. (see [below for nested schema](#nestedatt--spec--ingress_deny--from_endpoints))
-- `from_entities` (List of String) FromEntities is a list of special entities which the endpoint subject to the rule is allowed to receive connections from.
-Supported entities are 'world', 'cluster' and 'host'
+- `from_entities` (List of String) FromEntities is a list of special entities which the endpoint subjectto the rule is allowed to receive connections from.
+Supported entities are'world', 'cluster' and 'host'
-- `from_groups` (Attributes List) FromGroups is a directive that allows the integration with multiple outside providers.
-Currently, only AWS is supported, and the rule can select by multiple sub directives:  Example: FromGroups: - aws: securityGroupsIds: - 'sg-XXXXXXXXXXXXX' (see [below for nested schema](#nestedatt--spec--ingress_deny--from_groups))
+- `from_groups` (Attributes List) FromGroups is a directive that allows the integration with multiple outsideproviders.
+Currently, only AWS is supported, and the rule can select bymultiple sub directives:Example:FromGroups:- aws:    securityGroupsIds:    - 'sg-XXXXXXXXXXXXX' (see [below for nested schema](#nestedatt--spec--ingress_deny--from_groups))
-- `from_nodes` (Attributes List) FromNodes is a list of nodes identified by an EndpointSelector which are allowed to communicate with the endpoint subject to the rule. (see [below for nested schema](#nestedatt--spec--ingress_deny--from_nodes))
+- `from_nodes` (Attributes List) FromNodes is a list of nodes identified by anEndpointSelector which are allowed to communicate with the endpointsubject to the rule. (see [below for nested schema](#nestedatt--spec--ingress_deny--from_nodes))
-- `from_requires` (Attributes List) FromRequires is a list of additional constraints which must be met in order for the selected endpoints to be reachable.
-These additional constraints do no by itself grant access privileges and must always be accompanied with at least one matching FromEndpoints.
-Example: Any Endpoint with the label 'team=A' requires consuming endpoint to also carry the label 'team=A'. (see [below for nested schema](#nestedatt--spec--ingress_deny--from_requires))
+- `from_requires` (Attributes List) FromRequires is a list of additional constraints which must be metin order for the selected endpoints to be reachable.
+Theseadditional constraints do no by itself grant access privileges andmust always be accompanied with at least one matching FromEndpoints.Example:Any Endpoint with the label 'team=A' requires consuming endpointto also carry the label 'team=A'. (see [below for nested schema](#nestedatt--spec--ingress_deny--from_requires))
-- `icmps` (Attributes List) ICMPs is a list of ICMP rule identified by type number which the endpoint subject to the rule is not allowed to receive connections on.
-Example: Any endpoint with the label 'app=httpd' can not accept incoming type 8 ICMP connections. (see [below for nested schema](#nestedatt--spec--ingress_deny--icmps))
+- `icmps` (Attributes List) ICMPs is a list of ICMP rule identified by type numberwhich the endpoint subject to the rule is not allowed toreceive connections on.Example:Any endpoint with the label 'app=httpd' can not accept incomingtype 8 ICMP connections. (see [below for nested schema](#nestedatt--spec--ingress_deny--icmps))
-- `to_ports` (Attributes List) ToPorts is a list of destination ports identified by port number and protocol which the endpoint subject to the rule is not allowed to receive connections on.
-Example: Any endpoint with the label 'app=httpd' can not accept incoming connections on port 80/tcp. (see [below for nested schema](#nestedatt--spec--ingress_deny--to_ports))
+- `to_ports` (Attributes List) ToPorts is a list of destination ports identified by port number andprotocol which the endpoint subject to the rule is not allowed toreceive connections on.Example:Any endpoint with the label 'app=httpd' can not accept incomingconnections on port 80/tcp. (see [below for nested schema](#nestedatt--spec--ingress_deny--to_ports))

 <a id="nestedatt--spec--ingress_deny--from_cidr_set"></a>
 ### Nested Schema for `spec.ingress_deny.from_cidr_set`